groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vtx-to-docx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-DOCX"
+        - icon: "far fa-file-word"
           title: " About DOCX File Format"
           content: |
-            DOCX is a well-known format for Microsoft Word documents.
+            Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
 Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

           link: "https://docs.fileformat.com/word-processing/docx/"